GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 PHP
 ***

-First, a PHP file that contains the authentication details of the SOAP request will be creatd.
+First, a PHP file that contains the authentication details of the SOAP request will be created.
 This file will be called **GVGoldLinkNTLM.php**.

 .. code-block:: php